semanticarts/sa-tools/README.md

 # sa-tools
-Versions of development tools pre-selected and -built for use by Semantic Arts ontologists and developers.
+Versions of third-party development tools pre-approved and -built for use by Semantic Arts ontologists and developers.

 Contents:
 * TARQL: Andy Seaborne's [jena-update branch](https://github.com/afs/tarql/tree/jena-update) of TARQL, which updates Jena to version 4 and close the log4j security vulnerability.
 Unzip the file to use.